Academic Advising

 All student violations of academic integrity policies and the student Code of Conduct may be handled through traditional procedures or, if the student agrees, through a restorative process.
 The option of a restorative process is most appropriate if the student admits the violation.

-An instructor who suspects a student of violating the policy on academic integrity with regard to an assignment, requirement, examination, test, or quiz will promptly investigate the suspicion and discuss it with the student.
+An instructor who suspects a student of violating the policy on academic integrity regarding an assignment, examination, test, quiz, or other course requirement will promptly investigate the suspicion and discuss it the matter with the student.

 If the student does not admit to the violation, the instructor may consult with another instructor using a blind copy of the work in question to verify the violation.

-If, in the opinion of instructor(s), the violation is clear, the student may receive no credit or an “F” for the work in question.
-In addition, the instructor(s) must inform the student in writing of the violation and penalty.
-A copy of this memo must be sent to the Provost and the Director of Student Services.
+If, in the opinion of the instructor(s), the student clearly committed a violation of the Academic Integrity Policy, the instructor(s) must inform the student in writing of the violation and proposed consequences or penalty, along with a copy of the Academic Integrity Process and Procedures.
+A copy of this memo must be sent to the Provost and the Dean of Student Services.

-A record of the violation will be kept by Student Services until the student completes their degree or certification program, at which point all references to the incident will be removed from the student’s permanent record.
-Anonymous information may be maintained by the IIRP for statistical purposes only.
+A record of the violation will be kept by Student Services until the student completes their degree or certificate program, at which point all references to the incident will be removed from the student’s record.
+Anonymized information may be maintained by the IIRP for statistical purposes only.

 Academic Records (FERPA)